 An additional 100 parking bays will be made available at Fremantle Station for the duration of the bridge closure.

-Registered SmartRider users who are catching the train during the bridge closure period will receive free parking at Fremantle Station.
+Registered SmartRider users who are catching the train or fare paying bus service during the bridge closure period will receive free parking at Fremantle Station.

 Visit Parking for more information about SmartParker.